-There are several very good restaurants to choose from in Santa Marta.
+There are several very good restaurants in Santa Marta to choose from.
 On each of my trips there, I had a hard time deciding where to eat, whether to stick with favorites or to try new places.
 There are many choices such as traditional Colombian food, seafood, burgers, Mediterranean, pizza, and pasta.

 One of our favorite meals was at a trendy restaurant and French bakery called La Canoa.
 It’s set inside a house with interesting photography on the walls.
 For a starter, we had Bruschetta del Mar (bruschetta with shrimp and guacamole).
 I had the Panini Cyrano (chicken, cheese, tomato, and avocado) and a mixed mango and maracuyá juice.
 Anna had the Panini Vegeteriano.
 Everything was excellent.
 Too bad we didn’t have room to try some of the fresh pastries.

 Lulo is a restaurant that specializes in a unique twist on the Colombian staple, the arepa.
 Marisol and I started with a ceviche dish and each had an arepa.
 I had Lula Marina arepa (ceviche, mango, and avocado) while she had the Lulita arepa (chicken filet and tropical salad).
 We each had a smoothie.
 The food was excellent and reasonably priced.
 It’s well worth a visit.
 In addition to arepas, there are several paninis and wraps on the menu.

 Restaurants at Parque de Los Novios

 While the daytime is relatively sleepy, Santa Marta’s historic city center comes alive at night.
 Around Parque de Los Novios, there are several restaurants and bars, some with seating outside under a large tree.
 Calle 19, a pedestrianized street that leads to it, also has several restaurants and bars.
 Most of the restaurants we tried were located on Parque de Los Novios.